KONTAKTHar du frågor?Fråga oss

 There are different methods of heating for brazing, for example the flame, oven, infrared, laser and induction.
 Brazing by induction has a number of advantages over these other methods.

 - Energy saving

-Some related industries are aerospace, railway and automotive.
+Some of the industries related to this process are household, medicine, aerospace, railway and automotive.